Traezar/Libft/README.md

 To get started simply type `make` then hit `Enter`

-You should see your shell, out put a `libft compiled`.
+Your shell, should output  `libft compiled`.

 ## Licensing
 "The code in this project is licensed under MIT license."